chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 1. Obtain a new version of the XL Deploy software and, if necessary, a new license from [XebiaLabs](https://dist.xebialabs.com/).
 1. Read the [release manual](/xl-deploy/latest/releasemanual.html) so you are aware of the new functionality and possible upgrade considerations.
-1. Stop the current version of XL Deploy if it is running and ensure that there are no running tasks active.
+1. Stop the current version of XL Deploy if it is running and ensure that there are no active tasks.
 1. Extract the new XL Deploy release into a directory for the new version of XL Deploy (so the old version will still be available in case of problems).
 1. Copy data from the old installation directory to the new installation directory.
 This ensures that you have a backup of your repository.
 1. Redo custom changes that you made to configuration files and startup scripts.
 1. Start the new version of XL Deploy.

-You can find release notes and version-specific upgrade notes on the page for each version; for example, [XL Deploy 4.5.x](/xl-deploy/4.5.x/).
+You can find release notes and version-specific upgrade notes on the page for each version; for example, [XL Deploy 5.1.x](/xl-deploy/5.1.x/).

 ## About upgrading